wuchuheng/com.wuchuheng.epub-reader/.memory-bank/techContext.md

 - Table of contents management and chapter tracking
 - Location persistence and progress tracking
 - Range selection and text extraction
+- Event handling for rendition and user interactions

 ### **Storage**